Always Audit Ready

 What good looks like

-• Complete lifecycle visibility showing how long an asset was live, when it changed, who changed it and why.
+- There is complete lifecycle visibility showing how long an asset was live, when it changed, who changed it and why

 Approval timestamps and responsible parties